Query Obfuscation Semantic Decomposition: Human Evaluation

-Figures~\ref{fig:game-first} and \ref{fig:game-second} show the winning rates for the first and second stages of the query prediction game against the anonymity of the queries.
-All queries selected for the prediction game have reconstructability scores greater than 0.3, which indicates that the search results for the original query can be accurately reconstructed from the related and distractor terms shown to the human subjects.
-We see that the winning rate for the first stage is lower than the second stage, indicating that it is significantly easier for human subjects to guess the original query when we have removed the distractor terms.
-This result suggests that the distractor terms found by the proposed method can distract not only search engines but also humans.
-From Figure~\ref{fig:game-second} we see that there is a gradual negative correlation between hit rate and anonymity.
-This implies that more anonymous the terms are, it becomes difficult for the human subjects to predict the original query, which is a desirable property for a query anonymisation method.
+Figure~\ref{fig:game} shows the winning rates for the first and second stages of the query prediction game against the obfuscity of the queries.
+All queries selected for the prediction game have reconstructability scores greater than 0.3, which indicates that the search results for the original query can be accurately reconstructed from the related terms shown to the human attackers.
+From Figure~\ref{fig:game}, we see that the winning rate for the first stage is lower than that for the second stage, indicating that it is easier for humans to guess the original query when the distractor terms are removed.
+Moreover, we see a gradual negative correlation between hit rate and obfuscity.
+This shows that more obfuscatory the terms are, it becomes difficult even for the human attackers to predict the original query, which is a desirable property for a query obfuscation method.